chrisjackson-pellicle/PAV/README.md

 ## Features

-- **Automated annotation**: Uses Chloë for plastid genome annotation
+- **Automated annotation**: Uses Chloë for plastid genome annotation with optional filtering control
 - **Genome linearisation**: Automatically linearises genomes upstream of a specified gene (defaults to `psbA`) unless genome is specified as 'linear' or the gene is not found
 - **Quality assessment**: Validates gene lengths, identifies internal stop codons, and checks for canonical start and stop codons
 - **Reference-based validation**: Compares annotations against reference genomes from multiple sources (order-specific, default, or custom)